stackhpc/stackhpc-kayobe-config/doc/source/contributor/package-updates.rst

 Upgrading OpenStack to the next release in a multinode environment
 ------------------------------------------------------------------

 As this is not a full production system, only a reduced number of steps need to be followed to upgrade to a new release.
-Below describes these steps, with Wallaby as the base branch:
+Below describes these steps, with ``stackhpc/wallaby`` as the starting branch:

 .. code-block:: console